Aurornis 4 months ago

 I'll look into the registry override too, maybe I can hack something together around that.

-• lukev a day ago
+• lukev 4 months ago

 Yeah but if you lost your phone you'd be screwed.